sczhang6/sczhang6.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-I am a Ph.D. candidate from [INSS lab](https://inss.egr.msu.edu), department of Computer Science and Engineering, Michigan State University.
-My reserach focus on wireless networking and sensing, mobile computing, and artificial intelligence.
-My adviosr is [Dr. Huacheng Zeng](https://inss.egr.msu.edu/team.html).
+Hello!
+I'm a Ph.D. candidate in the [INSS lab](https://inss.egr.msu.edu), Department of Computer Science and Engineering at Michigan State University, working under the guidance of [Dr. Huacheng Zeng](https://inss.egr.msu.edu/team.html).
+My research areas include wireless networking and sensing, mobile computing, and artificial intelligence.

 Previously, I reveived my B.Eng. degree from Beijing Univeristy of Technology and M.Eng. degree from Cornell University.